 Ancient Mayans believed that adding vanilla in drinks would give aphrodisiac effects.
 No modern research study, however, establishes its role in the treatment of sexual dysfunctions.

 Its extract contains small amounts of B-complex groups of vitamins such as niacin, pantothenic acid, thiamin, riboflavin and vitamin B-6.
 These vitamins help in enzyme synthesis, nervous system function and regulating body metabolism.

 This condiment spice also contains small traces of minerals such as calcium, magnesium, potassium, manganese, iron and zinc.
 Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure.

-Real vanilla is pleasantly aromatic and a very expensive spice only after saffron.
-In general, natural vanilla extract is made by finely chopping the beans and infusing them by dripping alcohol on the pieces.
+Real vanilla enhances the pleasantly aromatic flavor of the recipes it added to.
+For the same reason, it fetches a high price, next only to saffron.
+At home, natural vanilla extract can be prepared by finely chopping the beans and infusing them by dripping alcohol on the pieces.

 Here are some serving tips:

-One of the finest flavoring bases used exclusively in sweet cookery, vanilla is added to cakes, biscuits, desserts, and puddings.
+One of the finest flavoring bases employed exclusively in sweet dishes, vanilla is added to cakes, biscuits, desserts, and puddings.

 It is also used in other confectionary items to make chocolates, ice-creams, custards, chocolate drinks, etc.

 Pure vanilla products are safe to use even in pregnancy and have no reported incidences of adverse reactions or toxicity.